Pauwlo/Bro/Install/README.md

 Set default Windows mode to Dark, if it was set to Light.

 ##### Start

-Do not show recently opened items in Jump Lists and Quick Access.

 Choose which folders appear on Start: Settings only.